LouisViktorCeleyron/Portfolio/Projects/ToughKookie/ToughKookie.md

 ## Context
 During my studies at **Rubika's Supinfogame**, the graduation project was the conception of a full **Vertical Slice** of a game.
-At the end of the fourth year, I joined the Tough Kookie Team!
+At the middle of the fourth year, I joined the Tough Kookie Team!

 The game is a  groovy **beat them up with management features**.